Mitrjoshi/Mitr-Joshi-Blog/README.md

-# Mitr Joshi - BLog
+# Mitr Joshi - Blog

 Whether you're a reader looking for captivating articles or a writer seeking a platform to share your thoughts, Mitr Joshi Blog provides a seamless experience.
 With its blend of React, Million.js, Firebase, and Tailwind CSS, this project exemplifies the successful fusion of technology and creativity in the realm of web development.